Injection Molding Defects: Vacuum Voids

 • Decreasing the injection speed

 One of the chief causes of vacuum voids is generally the lack of sufficient injection pressure while injecting the material into the molds.
 This results in quicker cooling of the outer layer of material which is closest to the wall.
 This rapid cooling traps air bubbles and leaves vacuum voids inside the products’ material.
-Thus, it is imperative to inject the molten plastic at high pressure to prevent the formation of vacuum voids.
+Thus, it is imperative to inject the molten plastic at high pressure to prevent the formation of vacuum voids and air bubbles.
 This step removes the air bubbles by forcing more material into the mold.

 vacuum void in plastic part